-Two goals in the second half from the experienced striker sealed a win for Vicente del Bosque's men after Cesc Fabregas had earlier missed a penaltyTwo second-half goals from David Villa secured a 2-0 win for Spain over El Salvador in La Roja's final World Cup warm-up clash on Saturday.
+Two goals in the second half from the experienced striker sealed a win for Vicente del Bosque's men after Cesc Fabregas had earlier missed a penaltyTwo second-half goals from David Villa secured a 2-0 win for Spain over El Salvador in their final World Cup warm-up clash on Saturday.

-Spain's record goalscorer and recent New York City FC acquisition was required to spare his country's blushes as it was forced to work hard at FedEx Field in Maryland.
+Spain's record goalscorer and recent New York City acquisition was required to spare his country's blushes as they were forced to work hard at FedEx Field in Maryland on Saturday.

 However, substitute Villa opened the scoring 15 minutes into the second half when he fired home Sergio Ramos' headed knockdown into an empty net.

-He then added a second two minutes from time to cap off a positive outing for Spain, which was given a stern test of its offensive capabilities.
+He then added a second two minutes from time to cap off a positive outing for Spain, who were given a stern test of their offensive capabilities.

-Despite recent injury problems, Diego Costa came through 74 minutes unscathed to boost Vicente Del Bosque's side ahead its World Cup opener against the Netherlands on Friday.
+Despite recent injury problems, Diego Costa came through 74 minutes unscathed to boost Vicente Del Bosque's side of their World Cup opener against the Netherlands on Friday.

-Fabregas wasted a glorious opportunity to open the scoring from the penalty spot after just four minutes following a foul on Costa by goalkeeper Henry Hernandez inside the area.
+Fabregas wasted a glorious opportunity to open the scoring from the penalty spot after just four minutes following a foul on Costa by goalkeeper Derby Carrillo inside the area.

-The Barcelona man sidefooted his penalty over the crossbar as he missed a third spot kick in normal time for his country.
+However, the Barcelona man sidefooted his penalty over the crossbar as he missed a third spot-kick in normal time for his country.

 Del Bosque's men continued to probe but, for all their dominance, they were frustrated by a resilient El Salvador back line.

-Spain was given a scare when Jordi Alba went off for treatment following a strong challenge, although he was able to return to action soon afterwards.
+Spain were given a scare when Jordi Alba went off for treatment following a strong challenge, although he was able to return to action soon afterwards.

-Alexander Larin then had El Salvador's first attempt on goal - a free kick from well outside Spain's penalty area that went high and wide - before Spain resumed its near-complete control of possession.
+Alexander Larin then had El Salvador's first attempt on goal - a free-kick from well outside Spain's penalty area that went high and wide - before Spain resumed their near-complete control of possession.